cleavr/cleaverdocs/content/documentation/databases.md

 ## Database Troubleshooting

-### MySQL / MariaDB SUPER privelege and binary logging error
+### MySQL / MariaDB SUPER privilege and binary logging error

 Have you ran into the following error?